 As a flooring manufacturer for over 100 years, we at Mannington Commercial hold our carpets to a high standard of performance, which helps our designers feel confident when they choose a carpet from our line that it will stand the test of time.

 We know selecting carpet isn’t an easy choice, but we pride ourselves on our high TARR.
-At Mannington, all of our commercial carpets come with a TARR rating of 3.5 or greater, with the hopes that once you nail down a design aesthetic, performance is something that’s just built in.
+At Mannington Commercial, our commercial carpets come with a TARR rating of 3.0 or greater, with the hopes that once you nail down a design aesthetic, performance is something that’s just built in.

 You might find yourself asking, what is TARR anyway?
 In this article, we will help you understand what these ratings mean and why they are important to the flooring choices you make.